 7. Saint-Etienne-du-Mont Church

-Saint-Étienne-du-Mont is the final resting place of Paris’ patron saint, Saint Genevieve.
-The exterior has an asymmetrical design, with a tall belfry on the left side.
-It was originally just extra space for an abbey founded by Paris’ first king, Clovis.
+Saint-Étienne-du-Mont is where Saint Genevieve, Paris’ patron saint, is buried.
+The church’s exterior has an unusual design with a tall belfry on one side, originally part of an abbey founded by King Clovis.

-It’s flanked by two distinctive spiral staircases and is the only one of its kind in Paris.
-The stained glass dates from the 16th and 17th centuries.
+Inside, you’ll find a unique rood screen separating the chancel and nave, flanked by distinctive spiral staircases – the only one of its kind in Paris.
+The stained glass dates back to the 16th and 17th centuries.

 8. Bibliotheque Sainte-Genevieve